Pacific Rim (2013) Directed by Guillermo del Toro. With Charlie Hunnam, Idris Elba, Rinko Kikuchi, Charlie Day, Burn Gorman and Ron Perlman.

 It’s surprising to see a talented film maker like del Toro, taking such a huge backwards step.
 With Pans Labyrinth, he proved what an exciting visual artist he is.
 With Pacific Rim, it feels like he’s completely lost the plot.
 Speaking of plot, well…its probably best if we don’t bother.
 The shortened version; Big angry, Godzilla inspired monsters Vs human beings controlling big Optimus Prime looking, giant robot suits.
 Chaos.

-Yes, its pure B-movie territory, but nowadays, B-movies have to be smart to earn their reputation.
+Yes, its pure B-movie territory, but nowadays B-movies have to be smart to earn their badge of so-bad-it’s-good.
 The kids will most likely love it , but this is yet another example of a film attempting to bludgeon us into submission with big, overloaded special effects sequences.
 Devotees of the film might insist we’ve all missed the point, somewhere, and anyone who enjoyed Pans Labyrinth might be forgiven for trying a little harder to understand what del Toro was trying to accomplish here.
 I’m one of those people, I’m still trying to figure it out.
 2/5